furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Model_mixing/model_mixing.md

 # Model mixing

-In this section we go over basic features of Bayesian model averaging and model mixing.
+In this section we will go over basic features of Bayesian model averaging and model mixing. *[Note: this section is still under development.]

 Good references are:

-Could combine this section with the "Model selection"